AmaiamUlHaque/COMP-2SH4/README.md

-# COMP-2SH4: Principles of Programming
+# COMPENG 2SH4: Principles of Programming

 My course work of COMPENG 2SH4: Principles of Programming!